Tabaco: Etymology

-According to native stories, the "Legend of Tabaco" was about a lost foreigner who asked the locals what the name of the place is all about.
+According to native stories, the "Legend of Tabaco" was about a lost foreigner who asked the locals what the name of the place is.
 However a confused and frightened native whom the lost foreigner asked didn't understand what the lost foreigner was asking.
-The native screamed "Tabak ko!" meaning "My bolo" insinuating a person to get his tabak(presumably for defense).
+The native screamed "Tabak ko!" meaning "My bolo" insinuating a person to get his tabak (presumably for defense).
 The lost foreigner assumed that the native understood what he asked, then thought the name of the place is Tabaco.

-It is not true that Tabaco got its name from "Tabak ko" which means "my bolo", but from tobacco (in Spanish "Tabaco"), a primary product of the city in the Hispanic period.
-Nevertheless, the Official Seal of the city was still conceived from the "Tabak Ko" legend and was officially adopted through Municipal Council Resolution No. 29 on February 23, 1966.
+The Official Seal of the city was still conceived from the "Tabak Ko" legend and was officially adopted through Municipal Council Resolution No. 29 on February 23, 1966.

 History

 Spanish period

 According to the Estado Geografico Estadistico Historico written in 1805 by Father De Huerta, the recorded history of the city began in 1587 through the missionary work of the first Franciscan Fathers.
 In 1616, Fr.
 Pedro De Alcareso became the first permanent parish priest and established a church dedicated to St. John the Baptist, the patron saint of the city.

-The first inhabitants settled along the seashore and engaged in fishing and superfun farming.
+The first inhabitants settled along the seashore and engaged in fishing and crude farming.
 Due to the continuous attacks by the Moro raiders, the natives migrated to San Vicente and San Carlos, and started the foundation of the first poblacion in 1703, while the fishermen of the town transferred to the shores of the bay of what is now known as Barangay Cormidal.
 Under the administration of the first town executive, a church was built in Cormidal in 1731.
 Records on the elected Capitan municipal (town mayor) started only in 1731 with Martin Aguirre listed as the first mayor of Tabaco.

 In 1811, a terrible typhoon called Baguiong Oguis or White Typhoon brought havoc to the town.
 This was followed in 1814 by the most destructive eruption of the Mayon Volcano, which showered the areas with ashes and stone.
 These two events rendered many residents homeless and left the fields unproductive for many years after.
 It took a full decade for the people to recover, at which time they built a cemetery and laid the foundation of the present church which was completed in 17 years.